brdav/refign/README.md

 </div>

-This repository provides the official code for the paper [Refign: Align and Refine for Adaptation of Semantic Segmentation to Adverse Conditions](https://arxiv.org/abs/2207.06825).
+This repository provides the official code for the WACV 2023 paper [Refign: Align and Refine for Adaptation of Semantic Segmentation to Adverse Conditions](https://arxiv.org/abs/2207.06825).
 The code is organized using [PyTorch Lightning](https://github.com/Lightning-AI/lightning).

 <img src="./docs/method.png" width="900"/>